Mouadh2000/E-Commerce-Website/README.md

 ### Back-end
 - **Object-Oriented PHP:** Utilized for robust server-side functionality.
 - **MySQL Database:** Stores and manages product information and user data.
+- **MVC Design Pattern:** Ensures a clear separation of concerns for maintainability.

 ### Front-end
-- **CSS, Bootstrap, JavaScript, and jQuery:** Enhance the user interface and provide a responsive design.
+- **CSS, Bootstrap, JavaScript, AJAX and jQuery:** Enhance the user interface and provide a responsive design.
-- **MVC Design Pattern:** Ensures a clear separation of concerns for maintainability.

 ### Server
 - **Apache (Xampp):** Local server setup for development.